 * TV with Freesat channels

 * FLEXIBLE CHANGE OVER DAY & SHORTBREAKS AVAILABLE

 * Well behaved dogs welcome (more than two to be discussed with owner)

 * On discussion with the owners there are fields close to the house where ball games could be played.

-* Lock-up storage for Mountain Bikes and washing facilities
+* Lock-up storage for mountain bikes and bike washing facilities

-* Can be booked with Hobby Stable Cottage, Kite Stable Cottage and Peregrine Stable Cottage to sleep 19 in total.
+* Can be booked with neighbouring cottages to sleep 29 in total.